DaphneWebFramework/Peneus/.github/README.md

 ## Overview

 **Peneus** is the core library of the [Daphne](https://github.com/DaphneWebFramework/Daphne) framework, providing essential backend components such as database management, page handling, authentication, and a structured API system for application logic.
-While Daphne’s other libraries are designed for standalone use, Peneus is tightly integrated with the framework’s core architecture.
+While Daphne's other libraries are designed for standalone use, Peneus is tightly integrated with the framework's core architecture.

 ## Installation